-Endnote 3.
+Endnote 4.
 On Kino's first Pinacate expedition, he saw the mountains of Baja California and judged that there could be no seaway separating them from the mainland.
 On his second and third expeditions, he saw the head of the Gulf of California, the actual land connection between Baja and the mainland, confirming the peninsular nature of the former; on these trips he also reached the Sea of Cortez, on the coast of Sonora.
 On his fourth expedition, he took "official witnesses" to the top of Sierra Pinacate, to prove to them the peninsular nature of Baja California.
 Kino was 61 years of age on this fourth expedition to the Pinacates.

-Endnote 4.
+Endnote 5.
 The Virgin of Guadalupe has been known by many names (the Dark Virgin, the Virgin of Tepeyac, La Criolla, etc.), and the hold that devotion to Our Lady of Guadalupe has on the Mexican people is legendary and profound.
 In fact, she has come to be venerated throughout Latin America and is sometimes referred to as the Empress of the Americas.
-This devotion is based on the story of the Virgin Mary's appearance to the newly converted Aztec (Náhuatl) Indian, Juan Diego Cuauhtlatoatzin, in 1531, in the village of Tepeyac, near Mexico City.
+This devotion is based on the story of the Virgin Mary's appearance to the newly converted Aztec (Náhuatl) Indian, Juan Diego Cuauhtlatoatzin, in 1531, in the village of Tepeyac (today, a northern suburb of Mexico City).
 The apparition occurred early in the conquest of Mexico, just ten years after the Aztec capital of Tenochtitlán fell to the conquistador Cortés.
-Not only did the Virgin appear, but also she left her beautiful image on Juan Diego's cloak, in which he carried "miraculous roses" (unknown in the New World at that time) from Tepeyac Hill to Bishop Zumárraga, with a request from the Virgin that a new church be built on the hilltop site.
-The cloak is now on display at the Basilica of Our Lady of Guadalupe in Mexico City.
-Zumárraga was a compassionate man who built the first hospital, library and university in the Americas.
+Not only did the Virgin appear, but also she left her beautiful image on Juan Diego's agave-fiber cloak (tilma). in which he carried "miraculous roses" (Castilian roses, unknown in the New World at that time) from Tepeyac Hill to Bishop Zumárraga, with a request from the Virgin that a new church be built on the hilltop site.
+Zumárraga was a compassionate man who built the first hospital. library and university in the Americas.
 He was also the "protector of the Indians," entrusted by Emperor Charles V to enforce his decree of 1530 that Indians could not be made slaves.
-Shortly thereafter, an adobe structure was built atop Tepeyac Hill in honor of the Blessed Mother, Our Lade of Guadalupe.
+Shortly after the miracle, an adobe structure was built atop Tepevac Hill in honor of the Blessed Mother, Our Lade of Guadalupe.
 It was dedicated on December 26, 1531, the feast of St. Stephen the Martyr.
-This was 76 years before the first permanent English colony was established in the New World (Jamestown, 1607)
+All this was 76 years before the first permanent English colony was established in the New World (Jamestown, 1607).
+A mortar-and-stone chapel was built around the original adobe structure in 1556.
+Eventually, a larger church was built nearby and dedicated in 1622.
+A much grander barogue church was consecrated at the base of Tepeyac Hill in 1709 (and dedicated as a basilica in 1904).
+A modern new basilica (the "New Basilica of Our Lady of Guadalupe") was built between 1974 and 1976 next to the old one, and today Juan Diego's cloak is still on exhibit there.
+In Mexico, December 12th is the "official" feast day in honor of Nuestra Señora de Guadalupe.